stanfortonski/Tinder-Bot/README.md

 `min_wait_time_between_action_in_sec` for minimal time delay.
 Default `max_wait_time_between_action_in_sec` is 45 and `min_wait_time_between_action_in_sec` is 10.
 6. Only if you log in through Google.
 This option `amount_of_attempts` sets the number of attempts after which if you don't log in It will error occurs.
 Default is 15.

+## Usage
+Open your terminal/CMD in Tinder-Bot directory and call: `python executable.py`

 **Created for scientific purposes only.
 This is not intended to harm anyone.
 I am not responsible for any damages resulting from the use of this program.**